jamal94sm/NIPS2026/Rebuttal.md

 | Roll & Pitch | 30.61 [21.20, 40.32] | 21.05 [15.79, 34.74] | 23.68 [12.49, 38.50] | 39.47 [26.32, 63.16] |

 >**4: ROI Extraction Pipeline**

 Quality control details will be provided in Appendix A.5.
-We use a custom-built annotation tool (Figure 5) where an operator (the author) marks five specific anatomical keypoints that unambiguously determine the palm RoI.
+We use a custom-built annotation tool (Figure 5) where an operator (the author) marks anatomical keypoints that unambiguously determine the palm RoI.
 All annotations are performed by the first author, and the tool provides a live visual preview of the extracted square ROI, allowing immediate quality control.
 Low-quality images (e.g., blurry and full palm occlusion) are discarded to guarantee the overall quality if the dataset.

 To evaluate the annotation consistency of the only annotator (the author) over time, we repeated the annotation of 10 palm images for 10 iterations.
 The extracted RoIs demonstrated high spatial consistency over iterations.